ArvindR07/WhatsAppBotDocs/docs/source/index.rst

    WTBot = WhatsAppBot('create a new setup')

-An installer will appear which will guide you through the setup process.
 It is **highly recommended** to watch `this <https://www.youtube.com/>`_ video on how to setup.
+You just have to setup once and the entire setup process takes only about 5 to 10 minutes

 .. image:: setup.png
    :width: 600